laxmikantm/GuardianAllLinksTest/README.md

 2. Snapshots will be stored at: Test-Output>Snaps

 Queries:
-1. For any queries please feel free to drop me an email(laxmi.somni@gmail.com).
+1. For any queries please feel free to drop me an email(Laxmi.somni@gmail.com).

 Many Thanks
+-Laxmi